adamburhan/slam-dataset-pipeline/README.md

 > Given a dataset (e.g., KITTI) and a SLAM system (e.g., ORB-SLAM2), run SLAM on each sequence, preprocess trajectories, compute pose error metrics (RPE, ATE), and export ML-ready labels.

-The design is meant to **scale** to multiple datasets and SLAM systems without rewriting the pipeline.

 ---

 ## Goals